 One of the most exclusive experiences to add to your Kyoto 1 day itinerary is meeting a traditional Geisha performer.

-Geisha are highly skilled entertainers who appear at high-end dinners, private parties and special events to add a special touch to the proceedings, and are rarely seen in public.
+Geisha are highly skilled entertainers who appear at high-end dinners, private parties, and special events to add a special touch to the proceedings, and are rarely seen in public.

 Many foreigners tend to run around the red light district areas to try to get a glimpse of a Geisha girl or pay large sums of money to have a private performance.
-Luckily, for travelers on a budget, there are some cheap options to get a taste of what a Geisha show is like!

 I personally recommend the Maiko Theatre.
 While training to become Geisha between the ages of 15 and 20, these girls are known as ‘Maiko’, and this theatre gives you the rare opportunity to get to see one of them close up!